TEACHINGS FROM THE DRUM

-As if I didn't have enough trouble with some rigid Indigenous men, I had a vision in 2000 while out in the bush.
+As if I didn't have enough trouble with some rigid Indigenous men, over other issues as regards women's place in tribal communities, I had a vision in 2000 while out on visionquest.
 I was told to acquire a big drum that would help unite & heal women in creating peaceful solutions to the problems that beset them, as well as Mother Earth.
 As well, I was to write an honour song and make an Eagle drum staff.

 I waited for the drum.
 Moonstone showed herself in all her glory at a powwow in Toronto, in November, 2003.
-She had been made by a Cree drummaker for women.
+She had been made by a Cree/Mohawk drum-maker for women.
 He made it because he believed in the healing power of women and wanted to create something to help us heal.
 Ay-eeah, there are wonderful, enlightened Indigenous men out there.

-Looks are deceiving: Although Moonstone looks like a powwow drum, she is not in competition with men's big drums; her gentle, yet powerful spirit is needed for other purposes.
+Looks are deceiving: Although Gyemk ~Looplooks like a powwow drum, she is not in competition with men's big drums; her gentle, yet powerful spirit is needed for other purposes.
 SHE IS, PRIMARILY, A WOMEN'S HEALING DRUM.

 Men of good cheer and genuine respect for their sisters, came forward to offer support and teachings as regards the care of the big drum.
 They became "honorary women".
 Peter (husband); Jeff (Sandy's husband), are on the current roster of honorary women.
 They don't play her, but they help to move her; she is one big, heavy, beautiful drum.

 True to the vision, the pieces for the Drum Staff started to literally fall in place when a beautiful birch tree on my former property passed to the spirit world.
-It was brought down with great ceremony on September 25, 2004 with Moonstone pounding out an honour song.
+It was brought down with great ceremony on September 25, 2004 with Gyemk ~Loop pounding out an honour song.

 Sandy and I both contributed four Eagle feathers to the staff.
 My nieces, Shannie and Erin offered the two Eagle feathers they had been given at their naming ceremonies.
 Have I mentioned for the zillionth time how much I love my girls?